 Probably three of Jesus’ closest human friends were two sisters and their brother.
 None were among the 12 “disciples.”
 They were simply companions of Jesus who took great comfort in friendship.
-They lived just outside of Jerusalem in Bethany, so their home was where Jesus could crash – away from the pressing crowds and pressures of the big, religious city.
+They lived just outside of Jerusalem in Bethany (a couple of miles), so their home was where Jesus could crash – away from the pressing crowds and pressures of the big, religious city.

 When I read about Mary, Martha, and Lazarus – I try to focus on my own friendship with Jesus.
 He loves me.
 He spends time with me.
 He will be with me no matter what challenges I face.
 Think about it – Jesus’ power would raise Lazarus from the dead two different times.
 How many of us can claim that in our friendship with our best friend?!

 “Martha therefore, when she heard that Jesus was coming, went to meet Him, but Mary stayed at the house.
 Martha then said to Jesus, “Lord, if You had been here, my brother would not have died.
 Even now I know that whatever You ask of God, God will give You.”

 Jesus said to her, “Your brother will rise again.”
 Martha said to Him, “I know that he will rise again in the resurrection on the last day.”
 Jesus said to her, “I am the resurrection and the life; he who believes in Me will live even if he dies, and everyone who lives and believes in Me will never die.
 Do you believe this?”